MarkPhamm/British-Airway/README.md

 * Access our Streamlit [Dashboard Website](https://ba-review.streamlit.app/)

-**End-to-end Analytics Project for British Airway:** Analyze Customer Experience This project will simulate a data team at British Airways, from ETL to Business Intelligence and Data Science. we will extract real-time data from [Air Inequality](https://www.airlinequality.com/airline-reviews/british-airways), and perform 4 types of modern analytics to find insightful recommendations.
+**End-to-end Analytics Project for British Airway:** Analyze Customer Experience This project will simulate a data team at British Airways, from ETL to Business Intelligence and Data Science.
+We will extract real-time data from [Air Inequality](https://www.airlinequality.com/airline-reviews/british-airways), and perform 4 types of modern analytics to find insightful recommendations.

 ![image](https://github.com/MarkPhamm/British-Airway/assets/99457952/919f1671-e640-4308-a908-8070585ded96)
 ## Team members